betheden/hebrew-grammar/content/stem_pilpel.rst

 the 1st and 3rd radical, thus making a verb that appears to have 4 consonants.
 It is a rare verbal form in Biblical Hebrew.
 Many of the occurrences of the Pilpel stem in the Hebrew Bible are from the root verb כּוּל ("to comprehend, contain").

-It is recommended to *always* consult a dictionary or lexicon for the precise nuance of any verb in the Pilpel stem.
+.. include:: ../includes/consult_dictionary.txt

 Form
 ----